yopox/mdbg/README.md

 ### Graphs

-You can draw graphs with a very simple syntaxe (the same as nTREE syntaxe).
+You can draw graphs with a very simple syntax (the same as nTREE syntax).

 This is made possible thanks to _TikZ_ fantastic `graphs` and `graphdrawing` packages, with some of their libraries.